eitanoid/toml-resume/README.md

 			]

 [[section."Education"]]
-header_style="education" # education entries are identical to experience ones, only differing on the header order config. title="Your Degree" institution="University of Universities" location="Place, Locaiton"
+section_type="education" # education entries accept the same values as experience ones, only differing on the header order set in the config section. title="Your Degree" institution="University of Universities" location="Place, Locaiton"